Chanryma/JMExpandableTableView/README.md

 # JMExpandableTableView
-A simple-to-integrate and easy-to-use expandable table view, for iOS.
+A simple-to-integrate expandable table view, for iOS.

 # How to Use

 You will find the implementation quite straigtforward.
+1. Copy the ```Core``` folder into your project.

-1. Provide your own implmentation of SectionViewDelegate.
+2. Provide your own section view by implmenting ```SectionViewDelegate```.
-2. Your controller inherit ```BaseExpandableTableViewController```.
+3. Make your controller inherit ```BaseExpandableTableViewController```.
-3. Override following 5 methods in your view controller.
+4. Make your controller override following 5 methods in your view controller.

 ```
 -(NSInteger)numberOfSectionsInTableView:(UITableView *)tableView;
 -(BOOL)expTableView:(UITableView *)tableView expandSectionByDefault:(NSInteger)section;